Brunoengi/beam-geometric-properties/README.md

 <h1>UI - Beam Geometric Properties (en)</h1>

-<p>This project aims to demonstrate a user interface using the <i>geometric-props</i> library available at: click here.
-In this project, some figures that are commonly used as sections of reinforced concrete beams will be presented, such as rectangular section, T section and I section.
+<p>This project aims to demonstrate a user interface using the <i>geometric-props</i> library available at: <a href='https://github.com/Brunoengi/geometric-props-ts'>click here.</a> In this project, some figures that are commonly used as sections of reinforced concrete beams will be presented, such as rectangular section, T section and I section.
 In the application, a graphical library called <i>chart.js<i> is integrated to visualize the constructed section.
 Finally, it is possible to view and export the values ​​of geometric properties in txt format.</p>

 <h2>Project Images</h2>